 Punctuality is very important.
 If a student comes to school after 8:00 am, that student is to report to the school office for a tardy slip which will permit entrance into class.
-The building principal will deal with excessive tardiness.
+The principal will deal with excessive tardiness.

-ATTENDANCE & TARDINESS - GRADES 7-12
+EXCESSIVE ABSENCE & TARDINESS - GRADES 7-12

-A student who misses 8 blocks or more of a given class in a semester may not receive credit for that class unless unusual circumstances warrant.
-Parents who want to appeal the loss of credit have 30 days after the end of the semester to notify their building principal, in writing, citing the unusual circumstances.
+A student who misses 8 blocks or more of a given class in a semester may not receive credit for that class.
+Parents who want to appeal the loss of credit have 30 days after the end of the semester to notify their principal, in writing.